You are currently viewing Substitutes for Whole Grain Mustard

 4. Horseradish

 The heat or bite is what makes whole grain mustard an attractive ingredient.
 Horseradish is a root plant that contains large quantities of this.
-When harvested, this root is synthesized with vinegar and additional spices to moderate the heat.
+This root is synthesized with vinegar and additional spices to moderate the heat when harvested.

-Grated horseradish, is a perfect replacement for whole grain mustard if you are interested in your dish having that awesome bite found in the grain.
-Additionally, there exist creamy variations of horseradish which have a similar quality that you can try in your recipe.
+Grated horseradish is a perfect replacement for whole-grain mustard if you are interested in your dish having that awesome bite found in the grain.
+Additionally, creamy variations of horseradish have a similar quality that you can try in your recipe.

 The bottom line

 Whole grain mustard has certain qualities that are favorable in different recipes.
-Nonetheless, if you run out of this component, there are plenty of ingredients that are readily available you can replace it with.
+Nonetheless, if you run out of this component, there are plenty of readily available ingredients you can replace it with.